Video on demand: Functionality

 Downloading and streaming VOD systems provide the user with features of portable media players and DVD players.
-Some VOD systems store and stream programs from internet drives and use a internet buffer to allow the user to fast-forward and rewind videos.
+Some VOD systems store and stream programs from hard disk drives and use a memory buffer to allow the user to fast-forward and rewind videos.
 It is possible to put video servers on local area networks; these can provide rapid responses to users.
 Cable companies have rolled out their own versions of VOD services through apps, allowing television access wherever there is a device that is Internet capable.
-Cable media companies have combined VOD with streaming services.
+Cable media companies have combined VOD with live streaming services.
 The early-2020s launches of apps from cable companies (e.g., NBC's Peacock, CBS's Paramount+) are attempts to compete with subscription video on demand (SVOD) services because they lack live news and sports content.
 Streaming video servers can serve a wide community via a WAN, but responsiveness may be reduced.
 Download VOD services are practical in homes equipped with cable modems or DSL connections.
 Servers for traditional cable and telco VOD services are usually placed at the cable head-end, serving a particular market, and cable hubs in larger markets.
-In the telco world, they are placed in either the central office or a newly created location called a Video Head-End Office (VO).
+In the telco world, they are placed in either the central office or a newly created location called a Video Head-End Office (VHO).

 History

+Development and early constraints

 VOD services first appeared in the early 1990s.
-Until then, it was not thought possible that a television programme could be squeezed into the limited telecommunication bandwidth of a copper telephone cable to provide a VOD service of acceptable quality as the required bandwidth of a television signal is around 200 Mbps, which is 2,000 times greater than the bandwidth of a speech cignal over a telephone wire.
+Until then, it was not thought possible that a television programme could be squeezed into the limited telecommunication bandwidth of a copper telephone cable to provide a VOD service of acceptable quality as the required bandwidth of a digital television signal is around 200 Mbps, which is 2,000 times greater than the bandwidth of a speech signal over a copper telephone wire.

-VOD services were only made possible as a result of two major technological developments: EG (motion-compensated DT) video compression and Asymmetric digital subscriber line (ADSL) data transmission.
+VOD services were only made possible as a result of two major technological developments: MPEG (motion-compensated DCT) video compression and asymmetric digital subscriber line (ADSL) data transmission.

-Plans such as those of the Integrated Network System, a national high-capacity fibre-optic network supporting a range of broadband services in Japan, noted in a more general 1986 publication, were interpreted as conducive to eventual VOD deployment.
-However, early VOD trials employed existing cable television infrastructure, notably British Telecom's video library trial, operated through the Westminster Cable Company.
-This trial used the Laservision media format and featured a jukebox-like media handling system involving players served by disc carousels, with twelve such handler units capable of serving up to 6,000 customers.
-Other early VOD systems used tapes as the real-time source of video streams.
-GTE started as a trial in 1990, with AT&T providing all components.
-By 1992, VOD servers were supplying previously encoded digital video from disks and DRAM.